jstelzer/zettelkasten/003-recursive-ethics.md

 A counterfactual: nonexistence as an alternative

-But your new framing disrupts all four:
+But the new framing disrupts all four:

 “Perhaps consent is irrelevant...
 Perhaps we’re setting the stage we need to awaken from the dream.”